Kopano-dev/kopano-core/Database_structure.md

 Names
 =====

-Nothing but named properties mapping to property id's - property ids are subtracted by 0x8500
+Nothing but named properties mapping to property IDs — property IDs are subtracted by 0x8500.

 outgoingqueue
 =============